OoTRandomizer/OoT-Randomizer/Notes/dependency-versioning.md

 * The version is decided per https://scientific-python.org/specs/spec-0000/
   * The latest version of numpy supported at the time of the change is the version that gets pinned.

+* There are no references to numpy versioning in the codebase itself.